Examinerships | Corporate Insolvency | Examiner | Petition for Examiner | Insolvency Practitioner

 How does Examinership Work?

-In order for a company to be suitable for Examinership the High Court must be convinced that the company has a reasonable chance of survival.
+In order for your Company to be suitable for Examinership, the High Court must be convinced that it has a reasonable chance of survival.

 • The Company